House Passes Bill to Allow Alwyn Cashe to Be Awarded Medal of Honor

 Before he succumbed to his injuries, he told Stars and Stripes, “I had made peace with God, but I didn’t know if my men had yet.”

-Cashe was initially only awarded the Silver Star for his heroism, despite efforts by his then-battalion commander, Col. Gary Brito, to have it upgraded to the Medal of Honor.
+After Cashe was awarded the Silver Star for his heroism, his then-battalion commander, Col. Gary Brito, fought to have it upgraded to the Medal of Honor.
 The five-year statute of limitations for the Medal of Honor since the heroic deed then passed.
 White said at the time, she was busy consoling her mother and trying to keep things together.
 After later researching, she found that her baby brother met the criteria for the Medal of Honor and began pursuing.

-About 13 years later, White said she thought she had exhausted all her options.
-That’s when Rep. Stephanie Murphy (D-FL), who represented the districts in which Cashe was born and raised, stepped in.
+More than a dozen years later, when White thought she had exhausted all her options, that’s when Rep. Stephanie Murphy (D-FL), who represented the districts in which Cashe was born and raised, stepped in.
 Together, she and Rep. Mike Waltz (R-FL), an Army Green Beret, and Rep. Dan Crenshaw (R-TX), a Navy SEAL veteran, pushed for Defense Secretary Mark Esper to review Cashe’s case.
 Esper just last month agreed that Cashe deserved the Medal of Honor but told them they would have to pass a law extending the statute of limitations first.
 Murphy, Waltz, and Crenshaw did just that.

 “I was really inspired by his actions, and I wanted to find a way to honor him,” she added.
 “Alwyn’s a hero in the purist and most profound sense.
 What he did on that Iraq battlefield really takes your breath away.”
 Murphy has also passed a bill to get a post office in Oviedo named after Cashe.